cmu-delphi/delphi-epidata/docs/symptom-survey/contingency-tables.md

 ### Reasons for Believing Vaccine is Unnecessary

-Respondents who indicate that "I don't believe I need a COVID-19 vaccine" (in items V5a, V5b, V5c, or V5d) are asked a follow-up item asking why they don't believe they need the vaccine.
+Respondents who indicate that "I don't believe I need a COVID-19 vaccine" (in items V5a, V5b, V5c, or, prior to Wave 11, V5d) are asked a follow-up item asking why they don't believe they need the vaccine.
 These signals summarize the reasons selected.
 Respondents who do not select any reason (including "Other") are treated as missing.

 This item was shown to respondents starting in Wave 8.